LakmalCaldera/ReactTodoApp/README.md

-# React BoilerPlate V3
+# React Todo App
-Fully Featured React BoilerPlate with Foundation(Customizations enabled)
+Todo App written in React and persisted on Firebase